 The key is the timing of the exercises.
-Take it in turns to perform each exercise, starting with 10 repetitions and building to 20 to 30 of each depending on fitness level, for a maximum of eight to ten minutes in total.
-Followed by a recovery period, allowing for chemical changes in the body that make cells operate in a way they did when we were younger.
+Take it in turns to perform each exercise.
+Start with 10 repetitions and building to 20 to 30 of each depending on fitness level, for a maximum of eight to 10 minutes in total.
+Follow this with a recovery period.
+This allows for chemical changes in the body that make cells operate in a way they did when we were younger.

 Can muscle toning exercises help us live longer?

 Not sure where to start?
-Download my bestselling e-book, A Stronger, Slimmer You, to discover more of our favourite easy muscle-toning exercises — no equipment required!
+Download Liz’s bestselling e-book, A Stronger, Slimmer You, to discover more of easy muscle-toning exercises — no equipment required!